maxweinstein77/ISLR/README.md

-# IntroductiontoStatisticalLearningR
+#
-This repo contains my R code from an Introduction to Statistical Learning with applications in R.
+This repo contains my R code from [An Introduction to Statistical Learning with Applications in R](https://www.statlearning.com/).